Lesson video

 Wistful.

-Wistful is an adjective which means sad, longing or nostalgic, like the sad feeling you get when you look back on good memories.
+Wistful is an adjective, which means sad, longing, or nostalgic, like the sad feeling you get when you look back on good memories.

-You can that there, Stax there, doesn't he?
+You can see that there, Stax there, doesn't he?
 He's almost a bit sad about the fact that he's too old to play with these toys anymore, but he's feeling quite longing and nostalgic for his childhood.

-And then finally, melancholy.
+And then, finally, melancholy.

 Melancholy.

-Melancholy is an adjective which means depressed or gloomy, like someone who walks around despairing about everything.
+Melancholy is an adjective, which means depressed or gloomy, like someone who walks around despairing about everything.

 So checking for understanding.